See How Facebook and Others Track Your Web Browsing Activity

-In their earnings report on January 30, 2019, Facebook reported that daily active users in the U.S. and Canada remained steady at 1.52 billion over the last one and a half years.
-That’s no growth, probably because more people are becoming aware of the privacy issues.
+In their earnings report on January 30th, 2019, Facebook reported that daily active users in the U.S. and Canada remained steady at 1.52 billion over the last 18 months.
+That’s no surprise because people are becoming aware of privacy issues.

-In Europe, however, they added 6 million active users.
+In Europe, however, Facebook added 6 million active users.
 Europe has strict laws that help online users become more aware when they are being tracked.
 It’s called the General Data Protection Regulation (GDPR).1 Their privacy is still up for grabs, but at least they know it.
 So what about you?

 Your Identity Is for Sale

 Your identity is for sale!
 Are you giving it away?
 You are a product, and Facebook, Google, and Netflix are all making money from your activities.
 What are you getting in return?

 I was 34 when Mark Zuckerberg, Facebook’s CEO, was born on May 14th, 1984.
 I would never have imagined that this newborn who came into the world not far from me (he was born in White Plains, NY) would grow up and become so powerful an influence over the web, the media, and the news, with online content being consumed by the masses.

 Those people are only now beginning to realize that they are being exploited by the platform Zuckerberg created to harvest the data about their lives for the sole purpose of increasing ad revenue.
 Are you one of the masses?
 I am, and I know what I’m giving away.